ferryjul/fairCORELS/README.md

 FairCORELS is a bi-objective extension of the CORELS algorithm, handling jointly accuracy and fairness.
 The main classifier object included in our module is `FairCorelsClassifier`.
 It implements the fairCORELS method.
-The currently supported fairness notions are : statistical parity, predictive parity, predictive equality, equal opportunity, equalized odds, and conditional use accuracy equality.
+The currently supported fairness notions are : statistical parity, predictive parity, predictive equality, equal opportunity, equalized odds, and conditional use accuracy equality (see Table 1 of [2] for details of the computations).
 However, the core algorithm is metric-agnostic and any function of the confusion matrix of a classifier could be integrated.

 Our module also includes a wrapper for ensemble learning: `FairCorelsBagging`.